-The Middle School Reform A++ Implementation requires that career and educational planning courses for all 7th or 8th graders include career exploration using the Choices program or a comparable cost-effective program; educational planning using the online student advising system, Florida Academic Counseling and Tracking for Students (FACTS) via http://FACTS.org; and completion of an electronic Personal Education Plan (ePEP).
+The Middle School Reform A++ Implementation requires that career and educational planning courses for all 7th or 8th graders include career exploration using the Choices program or a comparable cost-effective program; educational planning is enhanced via the online Florida Academic Counseling and Tracking for Students (FACTS) advising system via http://FACTS.org and completion of electronic Personalized Education Plans (ePEPs).

 Instructional personnel are the persons who deliver instruction in the classroom; a teacher of record should be the full-time classroom teacher who delivers the instruction.
-A statement of eligibility and/or an application that confirms that the applicant is not eligible for certification will not fulfill the requirements of this indicator.
+The No Child Left Behind Act (NCLB) establishes specific requirements for "highly qualified teachers" (HQT) in the core academic areas